-3.2.8 Admitted mental health care stabilisation
+3.3.6 Admitted mental health care stabilisation

-IHACPA's Stability Policy has been applied to limit the change in price weights of each AMHCC class between NEP23 and NEP24.
-This policy applies to every AMHCC class with the same inlier bounds in NEP23 and NEP24 and for which fewer than inlier 1,000 separations were used in the admitted mental health care cost model.
-Where these conditions are met, price weights are adjusted to be within 20 per cent of the price weight for that class in NEP23.
+IHACPA's Stability Policy has been applied to limit the change in price weights of each AMHCC class between NEP24 and NEP25.
+This policy applies to every AMHCC class with the same inlier bounds in NEP24 and NEP25 and for which fewer than inlier 1,000 separations were used in the admitted mental health care cost model.
+Where these conditions are met, price weights are adjusted to be within 20% of the price weight for that class in NEP24.